 Bone metastases can cause the following symptoms:

 CT scan.
 This imaging test shows detailed images of any part of the body, including the bones.
 It is more detailed than a regular X-ray.
 It uses a combination of X-rays and computer technology to make cross-sectional images of the body.
-These images are combined into 1 detailed picture to show if cancer has spread to the bones.
+These images are combined into one detailed picture to show if cancer has spread to the bones.

 MRI.
 An MRI scan uses radio waves and strong magnets, instead of X-rays, to make pictures of bones and tissues.
 MRI provides cross-sectional images of the body, as a CT scan does.
 It is very useful in looking at the spine and spinal cord, as well as joints.
 Often, an MRI helps to further check a bone mass seen on an X-ray.

 X-rays.
 An X-ray image can show where in the skeleton the cancer has spread.
 X-rays also show the general size and shape of the tumor or tumors.
-It's common for more than 1 metastasis to be found.

 PET scan.
 This imaging test uses a type of sugar that is radioactive.
 This sugar is injected into your blood.
 Cancer cells absorb large amounts of the sugar, compared to normal cells.
 After the injection, you lie on a table in a PET scanner, while your whole body is imaged.
 A special camera takes pictures of the radioactive areas found in your body.
 A PET scan is not very detailed, but can sometimes find tumors too small to be seen on other tests.
 If an abnormal area is seen, your doctor will likely order another test for more information.
 This may be a CT scan or MRI.
 New technology combines PET and CT scans for more detailed images all at once.